 The interdisciplinary nature of the degree coursework allows you to explore a wide variety of research areas.
 Students interested in the humanities can study how the human brain shapes creativity.
 Those who are interested in the health sciences may opt to investigate such subjects as whether exercise aids cognitive functions.
 There are many options for study with this degree.

-You may start exploring the Cognitive Science major by taking one or more of the following introductory courses (or their Honors versions) to establish a Breadth in the major.
-Please contact advisor for more information.
+You may start exploring the Cognitive Science major by taking one or more introductory courses to establish a Breadth in the major.
+Breadth courses must be chosen from the approved by the Cognitive Science Program list of courses related to Cognitive Science.
+For example:

 - COLL-C 105 Brains, Minds, Robots and Computers